Complex ecological communities and the emergence of island species area relationships: Results

 \section{Results}

 Fig. 2 corresponds to the simplest case of an ecosystem with full connectance and no immigration.
-Starting with 100 species, we plot the number of surviving species against the area parameter after the first extinction occurs.
+Starting with 100 species, we plot the number of surviving species for island areas where at least one species goes extinct.
 The SAR is best represented by a semi-log function through our model.
-The curve saturates at an upper asymptote for very high values of the area parameter.
+The curve saturates at an upper asymptote for very high values of the area parameter (Fig. 2).

 The slope of the semi-log SAR varies with changes in the means of interactions and growth rates.
 It is also worth noting that for an intermediate range of areas, even the log-log plot could show a misleadingly good fit for a power law SAR (Fig. 2).